erpnet/ErpNet.FP/PROTOCOL.md

 The item with type "discount-amount" and "surcharge-amount" can have the following fields set:
+* **"amount"** - the amount that will be substracted or added to the subtotal
+* **"taxGroup"** - *(optional)* the tax group (an integer from 1 to 8) the modifier applies to.
+This is only required by devices that report **"subTotalAmountModifiersRequireTaxGroup": true** in their device info.

-* **"amount"** - the amount that will be substracted or added to the subtotal **Warning**: Check the value of "supportsSubTotalAmountModifiers" in your device info, to check whether your device supports subtotal modifiers by amount.
+**Warning**: Check the value of "supportsSubTotalAmountModifiers" in your device info, to check whether your device supports subtotal modifiers by amount.
+If it is true, also check "subTotalAmountModifiersRequireTaxGroup" to know whether a "taxGroup" is mandatory on these items.

 The item with type "comment" and "footer-comment" can have the following fields set:
 * **"text"** - the text of the comment